What is fibromyalgia?

 That's okay if you're not sure how to spell it — medical professionals aren't even completely sure about what causes fibromyalgia.
 By the way, you were close with the spelling!

 Generally speaking, fibromyalgia, formerly thought of as an imaginary or psychosomatic condition, is in fact a chronic illness more often diagnosed in women in their mid-thirties to late-fifties, although it also affects men and children.
-The American College of Rheumatology (ACR) estimates that the condition affects between three to six million Americans, of which 80 to 90 percent are women.
+The American College of Rheumatology (ACR) estimates that the condition affects between two to four percent of the population.

 Fibromyalgia causes fatigue, pain in the muscles and ligaments (not the joints), and a number of tender spots on the body, where even a small bit of pressure causes pain.
 This pain is commonly seen in the neck, upper and lower back, hips, elbows, and knees.
 Beyond these symptoms, fibromyalgia shows itself in a number of other ways, which may include: